jutaro/purescript-webgl-generator/README.md

 ## Credits

-This package is built upon the amazing amounts of hard work done by [Jurgen Nicklisch-Franken][2], from whom this package is branched.
+This package is built upon the amazing amounts of hard work done by [Jurgen Nicklisch-Franken][2], from whom this package is forked.

   [2]: https://github.com/jutaro